-■ Social change or changes in provincial or federal laws may adversely affect PGT clients.
+Social change or changes in provincial or federal laws may adversely affect PGT clients.

-- Legislative amendments relating to the court process for appointing a guardian for an incapable adult have not yet been brought into force resulting in a confusing adult guardianship framework consisting of outdated and newer law. - In British Columbia, there is no legal framework for legal consent to admission of incapable adults to care facilities. - There is no clear definition of the duties of a public property quardian for children in British Columbia law.
+- Legislative amendments relating to the court process for appointing a guardian for an incapable adult have not yet been brought into force resulting in a confusing adult guardianship framework consisting of outdated and newer law. - In British Columbia, there is no legal framework for legal consent to admission of incapable adults to care facilities.